 Those parts of us that are old and rotting and are offered to Matangi on this Ritual night.If we have habits that are standing in the way of our progress and polluting our lives Matangi is the Goddess to approach.
 She is the outcast Goddess worshiped with leftovers.
 Matangi worship goes deep into inner taboos and denied and swept aside aspects of our soul

 On this ritual we shall meet to feed her from the scraps that might be rotting inside us.

 20 May - Ascending Half Moon

 Bagalamukhi is the Goddess force that draws the gold out of the swamp of habitual murky dwelling.

 When we see the Goddess Bagalamukhi in pictures, she is portrayed as pulling out the tongue of a ghoulish looking little man with bulging eyes.
 Upon this Half Waxing ritual night, we shall approach Bagalamukhi with the prayer of receiving Kechari Vidya (wisdom of speech).
 This is a ritual of working with the solar forces as mirrored in the rising half moon.
 Studying the impact of our active words, not only the spoken words, but also the words that resound and colour our innermost being and impact the course of the events in our outter life.

-Chinnamaste is a Goddess of sexual energy flow.
-Study of Chinnamaste teaches us about sexual energy and it’s three fold nature.
-Chinnamaste is a nourishing Goddess.
+Chinnamasta is a Goddess of sexual energy flow.
+Study of Chinnamasta teaches us about sexual energy and it’s three fold nature.
+Chinnamasta is a nourishing Goddess.
 She nourishes the three channels of the spine, known as Ida, Pingala and Sushumna: the active, passive channels, and the balancing power between the two is what Chinnamasta nourishes us with.
 She nourishes these three aspects by three distinct forms of desire.
-Chinnamaste represents the work of the Kundalini channel with its threefold movement of energy.
+Chinnamasta represents the work of the Kundalini channel with its threefold movement of energy.

 18 June | Ascending Half Moon